-Shares in the event of a default under certain financing facilities, including noncompliance with certain financial covenants, during the period from 30 days after the occurrence of such default until such default was cured or remediated.
+The Company identified certain conversion and redemption features that are required to be bifurcated from the host instrument as embedded derivative liabilities.
+The Legacy Bridger Series C Preferred Shares contained a clause which allowed for an increase of 2% interest per annum to be accrued by the holders of the Legacy Bridger Series C Preferred Shares in the event of a default under certain financing facilities, including noncompliance with certain financial covenants, during the period from 30 days after the occurrence of such default until such default was cured or remediated.
 The Company expected to be exposed to the 2% interest rate increase for no more than 2 months.
 As of December 31, 2022, the fair value of the embedded derivative was \$1,039 thousand recorded as a liability in the Condensed Consolidated Balance Sheets and remeasured to fair value at each balance sheet date with changes in fair value recorded within Interest expense in the Condensed Consolidated Statements of Operations.
-The Company also entered into a letter agreement with JPMorgan Chase Funding Inc. ("JPMCF") on April 9, 2022 to pay an excess hold fee of 5% of the aggregate initial stated value of the Legacy Bridger Series C Preferred Shares held by JPMCF in excess of \$157,894,736.84 as of March 15, 2023.
-Further details of the freestanding derivative and subsequent excess hold fee payable are described in "Note 10 - Interest Rate Swap and Freestanding Derivative."
+The Company also entered into a letter agreement with JPMCF on April 9, 2022 to pay an excess hold fee of 5% of the aggregate initial stated value of the Legacy Bridger Series C Preferred Shares held by JPMCF in excess of \$157,894,736.84 as of March 15, 2023.
+Further details of the freestanding derivative and subsequent excess hold fee payable are described in "Note 12 - Interest Rate Swap and Freestanding Derivative."